treeverse/lakeFS/docs/integrations/kubeflow.md

 ### Non-function-based ContainerOps

 To implement a non-function based ContainerOp, you should use the [`treeverse/lakectl`](https://hub.docker.com/r/treeverse/lakectl) docker image.
-With this image, you can run [lakeFS CLI](../quickstart/first_commit.md) commands to execute the desired lakeFS operation.
+With this image, you can run [lakectl](/reference/cli.html) commands to execute the desired lakeFS operation.

 For `lakectl` to work with Kubeflow, you will need to pass your lakeFS configurations as environment variables named: